grame-cncm/faustpwa/mkdocs/docs/index.md

 ## Installation and update

 To install a PWA, flash the QR Code (or click on the picture).
-You will be able to **directly test the application running in the Web browser**, and sue it until the page is closed.
+You will be able to **directly test the application running in the Web browser**, and use it until the page is closed.

 But to keep the application after the Internet connection has been closed, you will have to **explicitly install it**, so that the application **can then be used alone, without any Internet connection**.
 To do that click the *Install* or *Add to Home Screen* prompt, and follow the instructions.
 The PWA will then appear on your device's home screen like a native app.
 PWAs are cross-platform and work on most devices with modern web browsers like Chrome.